Programs offered in the Patricia H. Garman School of Nursing for undergraduate students include:

 4. Any student who is required in more than one instance to withdraw from a clinical course due to inability to demonstrate a required clinical competency will be deemed ineligible to continue in the program.

-1. Students are eligible to apply for readmission after being deemed ineligible to continue, only if dismissed for continued probation.
-Such students can apply for readmission after one semester, provided they meet the criteria for a student in good standing with the college and provide for the Undergraduate Admissions, Progression, and Retention committee a plan of action for their success in the program.
+1. Students dismissed for continued probation due to GPA can apply for readmission after one semester.
+They must meet the criteria for a student in good standing with the college and provide for the Undergraduate Admissions, Progression, and Retention committee a plan of action for their success in the program.

 2. Students who have been dismissed for unsafe practice or unprofessional conduct will not be eligible for re-admission.